agatazaparucha/SpotifyDataAnalysis/README.md

 - Step 4 : Create a time and calendar table, connect it with our main data table.
 - Step 5 : Think of possible questions the data might answer - choose correct visualizations and create necessary measures for them.

-Here are some DAX expressions, containg most interesting measures.
+Here are some DAX expressions, including the most interesting measures used in the analysis.

         Favorite Song per Album =
         VAR MaxPlays =